-Name of subsidiary Country of incorporation Principal activities Proport ownership 2020 % Held by SHPL Shinsei Industry Sdn.
-Bhd ("SISB") (4) Malaysia Production of steel flanges and related products 92 92 Held by AngWei Enviro ChangXing Lijiaxiang New Era Wastewater Treatment Co., Ltd ("LJX") (3) PRC Owning and management of wastewater treatment plant 60 60 Held by Pioneer Suzhou Pioneer Environmental Technology Pte Ltd (3) PRC Development of environmental technologies and environmental engineering 41 41 Held by MWPL Handel Co., Ltd (5) South Korea Wholesale of metals and metal ores 36 36 Held through LJX ChangXing Annyi Wastewater Treatment Co., Ltd ("CXAY") (3) PRC Owning and management of wastewater treatment plant 60 60 ChangXing Hengyi Wastewater Treatment Co., Ltd (3) PRC Owning and management of wastewater treatment plant 60 60
+Name of subsidiary Country of incorporation Principal activities rtion of p interest - 2021 % 2020 % Held by Pioneer Suzhou Pioneer Environmental Technology Pte Ltd (3) PRC Development of environmental technologies and environmental engineering 41 41 Held by MWPL Handel Co., Ltd (5) South Korea Wholesale of metals and metal ores 45 36 Held through LJX ChangXing Annyi Wastewater Treatment Co., Ltd ("CXAY") (3)(8) PRC Owning and management of wastewater treatment plant 66 60 ChangXing Hengyi Wastewater Treatment Co., Ltd (3)(8) PRC Owning and management of wastewater treatment plant 66 60 (1) Audited by Ernst & Young LLP, Singar oore.

-- (1) Audited by Ernst & Young LLP, Singapore. - (2) Audited by another firm of auditors, Ecovis Assurance LLP. - (3) Audited by Ecovis Assurance LLP, Singapore, for the purpose of inclusion of the entities' results into the Group's consolidated financial statements. - (4) Audited by Ernst & Young LLP, Penang, Malaysia. - (5) Audited by HoYeon Accounting Corp, South Korea. - (6) Subsequent to year end, LinXing Water Supply Co., Ltd was placed under members' voluntary liquidation.
+(2) Audited by another firm of auditors, Ecovis Assurance LLP.

+- (3) Audited by Ecovis Assurance LLP, Singapore, for the purpose of inclusion of the entities' results into the Group's consolidated financial statements. - (4) Audited by Ernst & Young LLP, Penang, Malaysia. - (5) The entity has become dormant during the year, not audited. - (6) LinXing Water Supply Co., Ltd was placed under members' voluntary liquidation in March 2021.
+Accordingly, the gain on liquidation of \$505,000 has been recognised under the "Other operating income" line item in the consolidated income statement. - (7) The Group held an interest of 60% before acquiring an additional 15% during the year. - (8) The Group held an interest of 60% before acquiring an additional 6% during the year.